It pays to know how the FDIC insures your deposits

 The FDIC offers multiple ways for depositors to find out how to set up their accounts to maximize their protection:

 When a bank fails, the FDIC must collect and sell the assets of the failed bank and settle its debts.
-If your bank goes bust, the FDIC will typically reimburse your insured deposits the next business day, says Williams-Young.
+When a bank goes bust, the FDIC notifies each depositor in writing.
+The FDIC’s goal is to make deposit insurance payments within two business days of the failure of the insured institution.

 It’s a different story if your bank account is hacked or someone writes a bogus check and drains your account.

-“It’s only for bank failure that FDIC insurance covers the account,” Williams-Young says.
+“It’s only for bank failure that FDIC insurance covers the account,” says LaJuan Williams-Young, a spokeswoman for the FDIC.